DECIPHER logo

 ES Wright (2020) "RNAconTest: Comparing Tools for Noncoding RNA Multiple Sequence Alignment Based on Structural Consistency."
 RNA, doi:10.1261/rna.073015.119.

-For an in-depth tutorial on sequence alignment, see "The Art of Multiple Sequence Alignment in R", available from the Documentation page.
+For an in-depth tutorial on sequence alignment, see the "The Art of Multiple Sequence Alignment in R" vignette, available from the Documentation page.

 First it is necessary to install DECIPHER and load the library in R. Next, set the "fas" variable to the path to the FASTA file of unaligned sequences (e.g., "~/mySeqs.fas").
 Then load the sequences according to their type: DNA, RNA, or amino acids (AA) and proceed with alignment.